Block-wise Adaptive Caching for Accelerating Diffusion Policy: Experiments

 \subsection{Ablation Study}

-To verify the effectiveness of each component of our method, we conduct ablation experiments on these benchmarks.
-The selected results on PH benchmark is shown on Table~\ref{tab:ablation}.

-\paragraph{Ablation Study Methods} We consider three variants of our caching method.
+\paragraph{Ablation Study Methods.} We consider three variants of our caching method.
 To evaluate the effectiveness of ACS, we build \textbf{Unified ACS}, the Adaptive Caching Scheduler is applied solely to the self-attention block in layer 0, which is the very first block in the decoder.
 The computed update steps are then used by every block.
 To evaluate the effectiveness of BUA, we build \textbf{Block-wise ACS}, the scheduler is naively applied to each block, producing a distinct set of update steps for all blocks.
 Finally, in \textbf{Block-wise ACS + BUA}, we first compute block-wise update steps via the Adaptive Caching Scheduler and then integrate the Bubbling Union Algorithm, yielding our full BAC method.
+Results of these methods are presented in Fig.~\ref{fig:ablation}.

-\paragraph{Effectiveness of ACS.} Experiments with the Unified ACS schedule demonstrate a clear performance improvement over \emph{Uniform}, achieving an average success rate of 0.72 versus 0.65 for \emph{Uniform}.
+\paragraph{Effectiveness of ACS.} Experiments with the Unified ACS schedule demonstrate a clear performance improvement over \emph{Uniform}.
 This result confirms the necessity and effectiveness of reducing the reuse-induced error.

-\paragraph{Effectiveness of BUA.} Extending ACS to operate on each block individually yields improvements on some tasks, however, performance falls below that of the full-precision baseline, and in some more challenging cases (e.g., Tool$_\mathit{ph}$) even collapses, this behavior is consistent with the Error Surge Phenomenon we described in Sec.~\ref{subsubsection: error surge}, whereby block-wise scheduling can cause downstream blocks to be updated before upstream ones, inducing an error surge and resulting in performance degradation.

-Integrating the Bubbling Union Algorithm into the block‐wise schedule recovers full‐precision performance across all tasks with the highest score of 0.79.
-This result empirically substantiates the Error Surge Phenomenon and confirms that Bubbling Union Algorithm effectively solves the error surge phenomenon.
+\paragraph{Effectiveness of BUA.} The performance of Block-wise ACS unexpectedly falls below that of the Unified ACS, empirically substantiating the Error Surge Phenomenon.
+Integrating BUA into the block‐wise schedule recovers full‐precision performance across all tasks with the highest score of 0.79, demonstrating the effectiveness of the Bubbling Union Algorithm.